Chapter 4 : Wedding Frustration And Cherry Toxication

 "You have crazy hair."
 She says in that annoyingly honest way children always do.

 "Honestly."
 Albus cuts in.
-"You're going to argue with a child
+"You're going to argue with a child?
+An ill child by that?"

 I shut up again but am tempted to break the silence as the girl sticks her tongue out at me.